JuliaArbTypes/ArbFloats.jl/docs/src/index.md

-#Documentation ArbFloats
+# ArbFloats

 ArbFloats provides faster floating point math at medium significand precisions.

-## Subtitle floats from intervals at their most informative and least misleading
+## floats from intervals at their most informative and least misleading